charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 They also carried (and were resistant to) deadly diseases such as smallpox.
 Written language allowed Pizarro to model his tactics after the victories of Cortés.
 And of course, Europe had the political structures to send expeditions around the world in the first place.
-In his 1997 bestseller *Guns, Germs, and Steel*, Jared Diamond digs into human history (and pre-history) to explain why all these technologies[^1] developed in Eurasia[^2] but fewer or none of them developed on other continents.
+In his 1997 bestseller *Guns, Germs, and Steel*, Jared Diamond digs into human history (and pre-history) to explain why all these technologies[^1] developed in Eurasia[^2] while humans on other continents developed fewer or none of them.

 [^1]: For lack of a better word, "technology" is used broadly here.
 It includes agriculture, livestock domestication, written language, centralized political structures, diseases, and more.